rstraub/rstraub.github.io/_drafts/2021-08-08-maintainable-tests-with-test-data-builders.md

 Unfortunately, this takes some effort.
 In order for tests to effectively explain the behavior of code, it is important that you separate main from side issue, but what is what in a test?

 Easy.
-The most important thing in a test is the _what_ (the behavior), not the _how_ (the setup).
+The most important thing in a test is the _what_ (the behavior), not the _how_ (the mechanism).
 In _listing 1_ you see an example of a non-expressive test, because the tested behavior is not separated from the test mechanism.

 ```java
 @Test